zalando/zalando-howto-open-source/README.md

 [This blog post](https://tech.zalando.com/blog/zalando-techs-new-open-source-principles/) might also be of interest.

 ###Before You Start Coding
+####How to Build a Useful Project
+Use [this checklist](https://github.com/zalando/zalando-howto-open-source/blob/master/producttemplate.md) to develop your "product mindset" for your project and make is as useful as possible.

 ####Never open-source these:
 - PCI DSS-related projects: e.g. payment services